Settorezero/WePaRT/arduino/wepart_base_station/readme.md

 ## WePaRT Base Station source code

 This is the code you must upload on the module in the Base Station.
-The Base Station is the one where Sensors are attached, the Transmitter Station.
+The Base Station is the one where Sensors are attached, aka the Transmitter Station.

 Please remember those things first than upload the code:
 - Remove the connection between SDS011 and board.
 The SDS011 implementation uses the hardware UART, the same used for code upload